Customization¶

 # Or time to wait to update preview window after highlighting new value.

-# The idea is to minimize the number of 'irrelvant' updated during fast
+# The idea is to minimize the number of 'irrelevant' updated during fast

 # scrolling through the unit list or quick typing.